 By the evening of the 25th of April, Australian and New Zealand Divisions clung precariously onto the ridges and spurs around Gaba Tepe (ANZAC Cove.)

-Any hopes held by the enthusiastic volunteers of the 1st A.I.F of embarking on a grand adventure, or plans by their commanders of marching through the streets of Constantinople, fell apart shortly after the first waves of troops hit the beaches.
+The hopes of the 1st A.I.F. of embarking on a grand adventure, and marching through the streets of Constantinople, fell apart shortly after the first waves of enthusiastic volunteers hit the beaches.

 Having missed the original landing point, the disoriented Australians waded ashore.
-‘The Sphinx’ – at whose feet sat a maze of ravines, dense scrub and vertical cliffs – looked down in the early morning light, on groups of khaki uniformed soldiers (ANZACS) fighting their way uphill as soldiers in drab brown uniforms (Turks) make a haphazard fighting retreat.
+‘The Sphinx’ – at whose feet sat a maze of ravines, dense scrub and vertical cliffs – looked down in the early morning light, on groups of khaki uniformed ANZACS fighting their way uphill as Turks in drab brown uniforms make a haphazard fighting retreat.

 On the ground, the ANZAC landing parties were running on adrenaline – the desperate push from the beach to the heights was on in earnest.
-Rifles cracked, bullets whizzed, ricocheted or passed through bodies.
+Rifles cracked, bullets whizzed, ricocheted, passed through bodies.
 Officers shouted directions, soldiers took cover, returned fire and rushed forward.
-Shrapnel burst overhead – men crumpled into the earth, screaming – casualties, like the confusion, steadily increased.
+Shrapnel burst overhead – men crumpled into the earth silently or in screaming agony – casualties, like the confusion, steadily increased.